 10. DIY/Self-Directed Learning

 By publishing, I don’t just mean books – though certainly the world of traditional book publishing seems on the brink of collapse.
 Rather, I mean all the possibilities for creating and distributing content that are available these days – from WordPress to CreateSpace to YouTube to Twitter to iTunes to …well, you name it.
 The opportunities for these new tools create for entrepreneurial subject matter experts, ambitious curators, and pretty much anyone else interested in teaching and facilitating learning are tremendous.
-Combine this with the DIY phenomenon and the playing field is fundamentally altered.
+They also lay the groundwork for the Market Maker business model.
+Combine all of this with the DIY phenomenon and the playing field is fundamentally altered.
 (As an aside, I happen to think that podcasts as a form of publishing are about to enjoy a big second wave of popularity.)

 12. Big Data

 How could I do a trend post without using that already over-used phrase?
 Tired as we all will likely become of hearing it 2013, it is nonetheless extremely important.
 Collectively, we are creating a HUGE amount of data as we travel the InterWeb each day.
 On one end of the spectrum, organizations are increasingly in a position (whether they realize it yet or not) to mine that data and find out more about what is popular, what might be coming next, and perhaps most important, what is actually having impact.
 (Daphne Koller, co-founder of Coursera, discusses some of the possibilities in this video.)
 On the individual learner side, tools that help you manipulate, navigate, and focus the data will lead to increasingly targeted, high value learning experiences.
 I see signs of this already, for example, in a tool like Zite.
 Expect more in this vein in the near future.